 The Jackses answered, denying that the parties or their predecessors in title had ever acknowledged a fence as the boundary line between their properties and alleging that the boundary line was the section line between Section 4 in Township 21 and Section 33 in Township 22.
-See Appendix attached to this opinion.
 The Jackses also alleged that Taylor had failed to name an indispensable party, namely Bobbie Smitherman Adams, who, they said, also shared a boundary with Taylor along the section line.